inforgdev/octopo-js/src/docs/views/api/productions.md

-# Nodes
+# Productions

-The nodes are objects that respectively represent the nodes in the syntax tree.
+The productions are objects that respectively represent the nodes in the syntax tree.

 Name  | Description                 | Example (SCSS)       | Example (LESS)
 ------|-----------------------------|----------------------|-----------------